 Carbohydrates have the general formula [CH2O]n where n is a number between 3 and 6.
 Carbohydrates function in short-term energy storage (such as sugar); as intermediate-term energy storage (starch for plants and glycogen for animals); and as structural components in cells (cellulose in the cell walls of plants and many protists), and chitin in the exoskeleton of insects and other arthropods.

 Sugars are structurally the simplest carbohydrates.
-They are the structural unit which makes up the other types of carbohydrates.
+They are the structural unit that makes up the other types of carbohydrates.

 Monosaccharides are single (mono=one) sugars.
 Important monosaccharides include ribose (C5H10O5), glucose (C6H12O6), and fructose (same formula but different structure than glucose).

-- In an aqueous solution, glucose tends to have two structures, a (alpha) and b (beta), with an intermediate straight-chain form (shown in Figure 3).
+- In an aqueous solution, glucose tends to have two structures, α (alpha) and β (beta), with an intermediate straight-chain form (shown in Figure 3).

 - The a-form and b- form differ in the location of one -OH group, as shown in Figure 2a.

-- Glucose is a common hexose, six carbon sugar, in plants.
+- Glucose is a common hexose, a six-carbon sugar, in plants.

 - One mole of glucose yields 673 Kcal of energy.
 (A calorie is the amount of heat needed to raise one gram of water one degree C. A Kcal has 1000 times as much energy as a cal.).
 Glucose is also the form of sugar measured in the human bloodstream.

 Disaccharides are formed when two monosaccharides are chemically bonded together.
 Sucrose, a common plant disaccharide is composed of the monosaccharides glucose and fructose.
 Lactose, milk sugar, is a disaccharide composed of glucose and the monosaccharide galactose.